chrigro/misu/README.rst

    have to look it up. ``ft``, ``foot`` and ``feet`` all work, ``m3`` means ``m**3`` and so on.
 -  You can specify a *reporting unit* for a dimension, meaning that you could have all lengths be reported in "feet" by default for example.
--  You can specify a *reporting format* for a particular unit.
+You can specify a *reporting format* for a particular unit.
+This is realized by using the `Quantity.setRepresent` method.
+Its `convert_function` argument even allows you to report in another unit category, for example, automatically report all energies in Hz (by dividing by Planck's constant.)
+-  As ``misu`` does not support quantities that have an offset wrt.
+SI units (the most common example are the temperature units Farenheit and Celsius), it ships with helper functions `misu.xx_val_from_yy(yy-magnitude)` to convert magnitudes between those units.
+-  Misu ships with build in physical constants which are taken from scipy if installed.
+If scipy is not found, fallback values are used.
+See `misu.__init__.py` to see the main objects the library supplies.

 There are other projects, why ``misu``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^